 A full description of the categories of personal data that we process about you can be found in the Record of Processing Activities – Staff Data and includes both special categories of personal information and information on protected characteristics required to fulfil the University’s equality duties.
-Examples of personal information held are name, gender, date of birth, contact details, education and training, qualifications, employment history, PAYE and NI code, bank details and salary information, pension information, criminal convictions, ethnicity and religious beliefs, trade union membership and health information.
+Examples of personal information held are name, gender, date of birth, contact details, education and training, qualifications, employment history, PAYE and NI code, bank details and salary information, pension information, criminal convictions, ethnicity and religious beliefs, trade union membership, participation in industrial action and health information.

-The law provides a number of basis on which data controllers such as the University can legitimise its processing activities.
-Given the breadth and depth of matters for which the University requires to process your personal data in order to provide you with employment, the University legitimises its processing activities on a variety of lawful basis.
+The law provides a number of bases on which data controllers such as the University can legitimise their processing activities.
+Given the breadth and depth of matters for which the University is required to process your personal data in order to provide you with employment, the University legitimises its processing activities on a variety of lawful bases.
 We have set out in our Legal Basis for Processing Staff Personal Data Record how we legitimise each processing activity.
-However the majority of our processing activities in relation to your personal data will be on the following grounds:-
+However, the majority of our processing activities in relation to your personal data will be on the following grounds:-

 To fulfil the Employment Contract